 Dr. Miriyala’s research involves evaluating genetic abnormalities of antioxidant enzymes, the mechanisms regulating gene expression and the impact these alterations have on the ability of humans to cope with oxidative stress.
 Her focuses are on the novel mechanism by which oxidative stress activates mitochondrial retrograde signaling in cardiac tissues under life and death conditions.

 We are pleased to announce the 6th Annual Malcolm Feist Seminar to be held February 5, 2018!

 CALENDAR OF EVENTS

-Find all the upcoming events offered through the LSUS Center For Cardiovascular Diseases & Sciences.
-Monthly events include our Research Seminar Series, Translational CV Conference, Work In Progress Series, Cardiovascular Training Group and Tech Transfer Lunch & Learn Series.
+Find all the upcoming events offered through the Center for Cardiovascular Diseases & Sciences.
+Monthly events include our Research Seminar Series, Translational CV Conference and Cardiovascular Training Group.
 Click here to view our calendar of events…

 The mission of the Center for Cardiovascular Diseases and Sciences at LSU Health Shreveport is to advance understanding of cardiovascular disease and translational research while developing future generations of basic and clinical science investigators.